Midlands Innovation Extracellular Vesicles Network (MIEVN) is a joint partnership across the 7 Midlands Innovation Health institutions which aims to:

 Maria Pia Savoca (Nottingham Trent University) – The zeta potential of urinary extracellular vesicles as a possible predictor of kidney disease in diabetes ABSTRACT 3

-Asha Lad (Cytek) – Characterisation & Sorting (yes, you read right) of EVs using FSP technology and Imaging Flow’
+Adam Davison (Cytek) – Characterisation & Sorting (yes, you read right) of EVs using FSP technology and Imaging Flow’

 Stephen Price (Beckman Coulter) – Nano sized wonders with CytoFLEX